Prospective applicants are strongly encouraged to review the following

 Important Dates

-- CCRF will inform applicants if a Grant Application (based on the LOI) will be requested during the week of November 28, 2022
+- CCRF will inform applicants if a Grant Application (based on the LOI) will be requested on or before Friday, August 29th, 2025

 Have a question?
 Check Grant FAQs